Searching ...

 Greenwood

-The city of Greenwood is home to fun festivals, such as the South Carolina Festival of Flowers, which includes plenty of fun activities for the whole family to enjoy, and the Festival of Discovery, which celebrates the food, culture, arts, music, crafts, and people of this great city.
-However, if you’d rather check out the most gorgeous beaches that this state has to offer, be prepared for long drives.
+The city of Greenwood is home to fun festivals, such as the South Carolina Festival of Flowers.
+The month-long celebration has fun activities for the whole family to enjoy.
+Another prized event is the Festival of Discovery, which celebrates this great city’s food, culture, arts, music, crafts, and people.
+The city even is near a beautiful freshwater lake, Lake Greenwood.
+Its miles of blue waters are prized for fishing and water recreation.
+However, if you’d rather check out the most gorgeous beaches this state offers, be prepared for long drives.
 Here are a few places to visit, along with their distance from Greenwood:

 • Charleston can be reached via the I-26 E. It is 191.9 miles away and should take around 3 hours and 10 minutes.

-• Kiawah Island will also take a long time — a total of 215.4 miles, which will take around 3 hours and 46 minutes to drive through the I-26 E.
+• Kiawah Island will also take a long time.
+The 215.4 miles, or around 3 hours and 46 minutes to drive through the I-26 E.

 • Hilton Head is 186 miles away and should take about 3 hours and 40 minutes to reach when going through the SC-125 S.